calh/RDSOSMetrics/README.md

 consuming extra resources without much explanation.

-For each Aurora Postgres instance, there are `RDS processes`, `Aurora Storage Daemon`, `rsdadmin` background processes, aurora runtimes, and `OS processes`.
+For each Aurora Postgres instance, there are `RDS processes`, `Aurora Storage Daemon`, `rsdadmin` background processes, aurora runtimes and `OS processes`.
 You can see a glimpse of them in the RDS dashboard, under Monitoring -> OS Process List.

 After spending months tracking down unexplained CPU utilization, I discovered